 The Global Vipassana Pagoda is a monument of peace which aims to spread teachings of compassion and non-violence propagated by the Buddha and to promote the practise of Vipassana.

 The tall pagoda building rises majestically over the GVF complex, spread over 13 acres of lush greenery, near picturesque Gorai in northwest Mumbai, barely a kilometre from the Arabian Sea.
-The stone structure, which has approximately 280-feet diameter and is 325 feet tall, has the original bone relics of the Buddha - donated by the Sri Lankan government and the Mahabodhi Society of India enshrined in the central locking stone of the dome placed above the Dhamma Chakra (Wheel of Dhamma).
+The stone structure, which has approximately 280-feet diameter and is 325 feet tall, has the original bone relics of the Buddha - donated by the Sri Lankan government and the Mahabodhi Society of India enshrined in the dome.

 The pagoda, a dream project of Principal Vipassana Teacher, Mr. S.N.
 Goenka, has been constructed mainly with donations received from former students and devotees around the world.
 The people of Myanmar donated the marble used for the flooring and the umbrella placed atop the pagoda.
 The people of Thailand donated the golden paint typically used in pagodas, which is not available in India.
 In addition, a student's family donated the land while other past students of Vipassana and others contributed around Rs.800 million to construct the entire structure.